 So, much has been made of Alexander's greatness that we often forget that Alexander inherited much from his father.
 Philip left Alexander a wealthy empire around the Aegean Sea.
 Alexander received the combined power of the Macedonian army and its many allied Greek states.
 Alexander also received a top notch education from the greatest mind of his time, Aristotle, who returned to the Macedonian court after years spent studying and teaching in Athens.
 Finally, Alexander had watched his father turn a cultural backwater of a kingdom into the most powerful empire in Europe.
 With these advantages, Alexander began a lightning campaign of conquest.

-Alexander's campaign is noteworthy for its speed, its breadth, its tactics and its strategy.
-The same Phalanx formation, which had so frustrated the Persians invading Greece, was now mobilized and brought to the enemy with devastating effectiveness.
+Alexander's campaign is noteworthy for its speed, its breadth, its tactics, and its strategy.
+The same Phalanx formation, which had so frustrated the Persians as they invaded Greece, was now mobilized and brought to the enemy with devastating effectiveness.

 Up until this point, Alexander was undefeated.
 It was in India, on the banks of the Hyphasis River, that Alexander first tasted defeat - not at the hands of enemies but from his own soldiers.
 Thousands of miles from home, exhausted and war weary and absolutely terrified of India's war elephants, Alexander's soldiers mutinied, and the progress of the Macedonian war juggernaut ground to a halt.
 Alexander was forced to turn back and lead his army on the long and dangerous journey home.
 Yet, no one could say that the campaign had failed.
 In just over a decade, Alexander had conquered an empire stretching from the Adriatic Sea to the Himalayas.
 This was, in essence, the entire known world of classical times.